2024

 Unspecified-Network Capital Forecast Process

-Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year time frame, but the exact need, solution, and schedule cannot be determined at this time.
-Unspecified-Network dollars may be needed for the following reasons.
+The Unspecified-Network capital forecast consists of potential solutions that are likely to shift into the 10-year time frame, but the exact need, solution, and schedule cannot be determined at this time.
+Unspecified-Network dollars may be needed for the following reasons:

 • Changing load forecasts.